Version 5.2: 29 August 2019

 - exclude some folders or files containing certain words

 - view folders that are queueing (waiting in-line) for backup

 - empty the queue to stop backing up your notes

 - pause the backup

 This is a huge improvement from the auto backup in GoodNotes 4.
-You have more control on what and how you backup your notes in GoodNotes 5.
+You have more control over what and how you back up your notes in GoodNotes 5.